VPNL/Eyetracking/README.md

 - eyetrackQA( fName, dataDir, 'SACCADE_THRESH', ____ ): The threshold used to count saccades in dva.
 Saccades will be counted   using the countSaccade function anytime the subject's eye position crosses this threshold.
 The default is 2 dva.

+- eyetrackQA( fName, dataDir, 'length', ____ ): The length of your experiment in miliseconds.
+If no value is provided, will assume that the length of Eyelink's recording matches your experiment.
+If the length provided is less than the length of Eyelink's recording, extra recorded timepoints will be cropped.

 #### Experiment Parameters

 Below are a list of experiment setups for which the screen dimensions and distances have already been measured by AR and MN in 2019.